jaredly/j3/Roadmap.md

   which means my parser needs to be preserving locs? yes that's what it means.
 Should be quick.
 - [ ] Let's get self-2 (or parse-1) working as an Evaluator, that can then save the .js to disk.

+- [ ] attt some point, I'd like to represent the JS AST so I can do some optimizing passes? idk could be fun

 # Grand Plan

 1. [x] basic bootstrap, bare bones AST